Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Find these Rocks with dinosaur prints, Brothers Point, Isle of Skye

-The dinosaur footprints at Brother’s Beach are a cluster of 7 3-toed dino prints that are close to the water’s edge.
-The prints are unmarked, but can be found on the large, flat rock at the shoreline –and it’s best to go at low tide.
+The dinosaur footprints at Brother’s Beach are a cluster of seven 3-toed impressions that are close to the water’s edge.
+They are unmarked, but can be found on the large, flat rock at the shoreline –so it’s best to go at low tide.

 Brother’s Point Hike